3dsam1/Twitch-Bot/README.md

 Create a new Twitch Developer Application, and use the tokens below as needed.

-Copy the following curl command, replacing the client_id and client_secret areas with the proper tokens from the Twitch Developer Application.
+Copy the following CURL command, replacing the client_id and client_secret areas with the proper tokens from the Twitch Developer Application.

 (Note, this is for linux.
 Ensure that it is changed for the proper OS.)